georgegeorgitsis/my-football/README.md

 Skillset is a random number between 1 and 10, while 10 is the maximum.
 Age is also randomly selected between 18 and 35.

-#### Leader
+#### Captain
-Leadership is assigned to players with a chance of 0.2.
-Leader with value 1 means that the player is having a captain role in the team.
+Captainship is assigned to players with a chance of 0.2.
+Captain value 1 means that the player is having a captain role in the team.

 ### Team